Files / North Korea

 Key Chapter Title List

-- Overall Review of the 2026 New Year's Address
+1. Overall Review of the 2026 New Year Address

-- Current Status and Response Direction for Inter-Korean Exchange and Cooperation
+7. Current Status and Response Direction for North-South Exchange and Cooperation

 Document Introduction

-The core analysis revolves around North Korea's 2026 New Year's Address.
-The address evaluated 2025 as a year that achieved preliminary results in national balanced development and the "comprehensive development of socialist construction" by relying on the "people's patriotic sincerity."
-It emphasized that 2026 would continue to be based on patriotic unity, following the national development strategy to be formulated at the upcoming 9th Congress of the Workers' Party of Korea (WPK).
-The report points out that while the address did not specify the concrete strategic lines of the 9th Congress, its tone was a call for all people to "advance more vigorously and courageously."
+The core analysis revolves around North Korea's 2026 New Year Address.
+The address evaluated 2025 as a year of initial achievements in achieving balanced national development and the comprehensive development of socialist construction, relying on the people's patriotic loyalty.
+It emphasized that 2026 would continue to be based on patriotic unity, following the national development strategy to be formulated at the upcoming 9th Congress of the Workers' Party of Korea.
+The report points out that while the address did not specify the concrete strategic line of the 9th Congress, its tone was a call for all people to advance more vigorously and courageously.

-Regarding inter-Korean relations, the report, based on limited information, indicates that inter-Korean relations were at a stalemate in 2025.
+Regarding North-South relations, the report, based on limited information, indicates that inter-Korean relations were at a stalemate in 2025.
 North Korea blamed South Korea for the stalled dialogue and continued military demonstrations and propaganda criticism.
-The New Year's Address did not directly mention South Korea or dialogue.
-The overall atmosphere was assessed as one of "ignoring and pressuring," suggesting that a breakthrough in inter-Korean relations in 2026 would be difficult.
-North Korea may be more inclined to address the peninsula situation by strengthening relations with countries like Russia.
+The New Year Address did not directly mention South Korea or dialogue.
+The overall atmosphere was assessed as one of disregard and pressure, suggesting that a breakthrough in North-South relations in 2026 would be difficult.
+North Korea may prefer to address the peninsula situation by strengthening relations with countries like Russia.

-This report collection integrates professional analysis across four major dimensions: politics and military, economy and society, external environment, and inter-Korean exchange and cooperation.
-It employs methods such as textual analysis, historical comparison, policy trajectory tracking, and geopolitical assessment.
+This report collection integrates professional analysis across four dimensions: politics and military, economy and society, external environment, and North-South exchange and cooperation.
+It employs methods such as text analysis, historical comparison, policy trajectory tracking, and geopolitical assessment.
 Data sources include official reports from the Korean Central News Agency and Rodong Sinmun, internal documents, and first-hand materials from authoritative research institutions.
-Its core findings reveal the coherent strategic logic of the North Korean regime in consolidating internal rule, advancing military modernization, and responding to external blockades.
-It holds significant reference value for understanding North Korea's policy direction, the security situation on the Korean Peninsula, and formulating relevant response strategies.
+Its core findings reveal the coherent strategic logic of the North Korean regime in consolidating internal rule, advancing military modernization, and responding to external blockade.
+It holds significant reference value for understanding North Korea's policy direction, the security situation on the peninsula, and formulating relevant response strategies.